-At our mill operations, we have conducted internal R&D projects and have worked closely with Alberta Innovates, FPInnovations, the Universities of Alberta and British Columbia and other institutions on a variety of research initiatives.
+At our mill operations, we have conducted internal R&D projects and have worked closely with Alberta Innovates, FPInnovations, InnoTech Alberta, the Universities of Alberta and British Columbia and other institutions on a variety of research initiatives.
 The outcomes have included:

-- Green energy generation: In our Bioenergy Effluent Project, we are implementing innovative anaerobic hybrid digester technology to convert organics in pulp mill effluent into renewable energy, displacing fossil fuel-derived heat and power in mill processes.
-As part of this initiative, we have partnered with Alberta Innovates to investigate chemical oxygen demand removal, hydrogen sulfide production, methane formation, micronutrient management, sulfur inhibition, resin acid toxicity and other topics associated with bioenergy generation and effluent treatment.
+- Green energy generation: In our Bioenergy Effluent Project, we adopted innovative anaerobic hybrid digester technology to convert organics in pulp mill effluent into renewable energy, displacing fossil fuel-derived heat and power in mill processes.
+As part of this initiative, we partnered with Alberta Innovates to investigate chemical oxygen demand removal, hydrogen sulfide production, methane formation, micronutrient management, sulfur inhibition, resin acid toxicity and other topics associated with bioenergy generation and effluent treatment.
 Read more about the BEP here.

 - Improved pulp properties: Developing tools to allow enhanced in-line analysis and more precise, real-time measurement of brightness and other pulp characteristics, has helped us refine mill processes and improve the performance of our pulps in end products.

 - Deriving value from solid waste: Our past research projects confirmed the safety and efficacy of applying pulp mill sludge (a byproduct of effluent treatment) as soil enhancer for the agriculture industry.
 Sludge spreading on farm lands has become the preferred method of disposal, allowing mills to reduce or eliminate incineration, and we continue to work with partners on the use of sludge for remediation of oil and gas leases, mine sites and logging roads.
 A current initiative is testing the use of additional pulp mill waste fibre in biodegradable vegetation growth mediums for use in soil stabilization and erosion control.